solo-io/solo-cop/blogs/workspaces/README.md

 - name: '*'                   ## any cluster that has the namespace 'gloo-mesh-addons'
     namespaces:
     - name: 'gloo-mesh-addons'
 ```

 # WorkspaceSettings

 The WorkspaceSettings API allows each Workspace administrator to decide which other workspaces it interacts with.
 There are a number of settings discussed below that allow Gloo Mesh users to tune their environment based on their use cases.

-## Federation
+## Federation (not recommended in most environments)

-Federation is one of the main features within Gloo Mesh.
-It is the mechanism which makes applications discoverable and routable from other clusters.
-In almost all cases it is recommended to enable federation if the applications within the workspace need multi-cluster availability.
+Federation is a feature that allows individual kubernetes services to be available from any other cluster via a unique hostname in the format `<service_name>.<namespace>.svc.<cluster_name>` (See ServiceEntry below).
+This is useful in a select few use cases but can have performance impacts on Istio and Gloo Mesh if too many services are federated.

+**It is recommended to use VirtualDestination for all multi-cluster routing instead of federation if possible as much more functionality is available to VirtualDestinations, like attaching policies.**

 > When federation is enabled, Gloo Mesh creates Istio ServiceEntries in each cluster that are used for multi cluster routing.
 Example....
 > ```yaml